Innovanito/Machine-Learning-Tutorial/README.md

 Random Forest: An ensemble learning technique that trains multiple decision trees on random subsets of the data and features, and combines their predictions.

 Support Vector Machine: A classification algorithm that finds the hyperplane that maximally separates the data into different classes, or that maximizes the margin between the classes.

+## Thoughs about learning the concept of Mechine-Learning

+In learning process of Mechine-Learning, I first learn the core concept of the theory and I do exercise how does this theory apply to the model.

+I was very surprised that I can use various kind of theory to analyze the data, and make model using many kinds of theory.

+For example, when I want to predict what kind of flower is the given picture is, I can use Support Vector Mechine, and Random Forest, and K-Means Clustering.

+But I found it interesting because even though I can make models using various kinds of theory, the Prediction Accuracy varies from data to data.

+In order to increase the prediction accuracy, I learned that I have to tune parameter and hyperparameter of the each algorithm.